Imran Khan dodges contempt charges as Pakistan court withdraws show cause notice | Law-Order

 - Pakistan

-Pakistan's former prime minister Imran Khan dodged contempt charges on Monday after a court here withdrew the show cause notice issued to him in a case pertaining to 'threatening' a female judge.
+Pakistan's ousted prime minister Imran Khan dodged contempt charges on Monday after a top court accepted his written apology and withdrew the show cause notice to him for threatening a female judge during a public rally here.

+The unanimous ruling by the Islamabad High Court (IHC) averted Khan's possible disqualification to contest the next general elections scheduled in 2023.

+During the hearing held amidst tight security, Khan's lawyer told the court that his client had submitted his third reply to the show cause notice after the first two replies were termed as unsatisfactory.

+Chief Justice Minallah, who was presiding over the proceedings, said that the bench had read the affidavit provided by Khan and it was wrapping up the case.

-During the hearing, Chief Justice Minallah observed that the bench was satisfied with the apology and the conduct of Khan, the Express Tribune newspaper reported.
+He observed that the bench was satisfied with the apology and Khan's conduct.

+''We take a lot of care in contempt of court cases," Justice Minallah said, adding that the court was dismissing the show cause notice issued to Khan.

-He had also taken exception to Additional Sessions Judge Zeba Chaudhry, who had approved Gill's two-day physical remand at the request of the Capital Territory Police, and said she should ''prepare herself as action would be taken against her''.
+He had also taken exception to Judge Chaudhry, who had approved Gill's two-day physical remand at the request of the Capital Territory Police, and said she should ''prepare herself as action would be taken against her''.

-Hours after the speech, Khan was booked for threatening police, judiciary and other state institutions at his rally.
+Hours after the speech, Khan was booked under anti-terrorism laws for threatening police, judiciary and other state institutions at his rally.
+The IHC launched a contempt case against him.

+Subsequently, the anti-terrorism charges were dropped at the orders of the IHC while the case had been transferred to a sessions court from an anti-terrorism courts.

 Last month, Khan apologised before the IHC for his controversial remarks against the female judge and promised that he will not repeat it in the future.